01 jun 2011

 During last decades it became evident, that the song patterns of singing cicadas are very species specific and enable us to detect a presence of most species in a habitat without seeing and collecting them, just by recording and analyzing their acoustic emissions.
 In addition to this, one can recognize the hidden, morphologically inconspicuous species by analyzing and comparing their songs.
 As it is well known, in singing cicadas only males have characteristic sound producing organs - tymbals and are able to produce loud and species specific sound signals.
 Nevertheless, females of some species can answer to the courtship signals of males by short wing clicks.
 Similarly, males of some species use wing clicking as additional sound producing mechanism.

-Oscilograms, spectrograms and spectra
+Oscilograms, spectrograms (sonagrams) and spectra

-On our pages we offer samples of songs for comparison in MP4 format.
-For graphical comparison of song patterns we are providing also oscillograms (c), spectrograms - (b)(also called sonograms or sonagrams) what means a 3-dimensional presentation of sound intensity in a frequency versus time plain.
+On our pages we prepared samples of songs for comparison in MP4 format reformated through the VPO (Virtual publishing office) software into FLV files (shown by Flash player).
+For graphical comparison of song patterns we are providing oscillograms, spectrograms - (also called sonograms or sonagrams) what means a 3-dimensional presentation of sound intensity in a frequency versus time plain.
 For this purpose we originally used Canary 1.2.4 (Cornell University) and recently Amadeus Pro software (© Hairersoft) for Mac computers.
-SnapzProX software (© Ambrosia Software) has been used to produce QuickTime mov files and for conversion to MP4 the MPEG Streamclip 1.9 ©.
+SnapzProX software (© Ambrosia Software) has been used to produce QuickTime or RealPlayer mov files and for conversion to MP4 the MPEG Streamclip 1.9 ©.
+Since the end of 2017 we use Screen Record Pro © software for this purpose.